GOP ramping up grassroots, state-level efforts with new initiative before 2020

 "We listen to them, what their vision is, what their goals and priorities are for their state, what their unique challenges are in their state," she told Fox News.
 Each of the 56 state and committee territories have signed onto the project, with 44 already receiving customized plans.

-Democrats, meanwhile, faced reported interparty conflicts with state parties alleging the national committee attempted a power grab when it tried to compiles all of its state-level data into a massive, national database.
+Democrats, meanwhile, faced reported interparty conflicts with members alleging the national committee attempted a power grab when it tried to compile all of its state-level data into a massive, national database.
 State parties could also still harbor resentment over the DNC's reported delay in fulfilling Chairman Tom Perez's pledge to invest $10 million at the state level.

 And while the RNC is offering state parties and candidates its treasure trove of data for free, the DNC reportedly charged $175,000 for candidates to access its 50-state voter file.